 Eat Very Lightly Or Not At All

 With all illnesses, the appetite is diminished.
 This is a natural response of the body.
 Energy is needed to fight off the ‘bug’ and the body doesn’t have the energy to process food.
-In addition, digestion of food slows down considerably in any fever greater than 99F.
+In addition, the digestion of food slows down considerably in any fever greater than 99F.
 Give your digestive tract a rest!
 Even a child can tolerate a modified fast of broths, juices and steamed vegetables for 2-3 days.

 Drink Plenty Of Fluids

 This standard advice is, in fact, good advice.
-You can clear a ‘bug’ out of your system with lots of high quality water and herbal teas.
+You can clear a ‘bug’ out of your system with lots of high-quality water and herbal teas.

 Eliminate All Sugar

 Sweets, baked goods (including bread) soft drinks, eggs and dairy products (milk, cheese, yogurt, ice-cream).
-Sugar suppresses the action of infection fighting white blood cells, while dairy, wheat, and eggs contribute to excessive mucus production.
+Sugar suppresses the action of infection-fighting white blood cells, while dairy, wheat, and eggs contribute to excessive mucus production.